 - Induce sleep

-Maternity reflexology is incredible complementary health support but is not a substitute for medical and obstetric care if you have any concerns, please do seek medical advice.
+Maternity reflexology is wonderful complementary health support but is not a substitute for medical and obstetric care if you have any concerns please do seek medical advice.

 Image courtesy of [satit_srihin] / FreeDigitalPhotos.net